Unclegeenoo/Data-Science-Portfolio/Complex Projects/README.md

  * 7.0 Analysis of Attendance Data (R Studio)
+   * 7.1 Loaded financial csv and conducted a "macro-inspection" on the data
+   * 7.2 Installed packages and uploaded libraries
+   * 7.3 Created data frame from Attendance Data CSV
+   * 7.4 Cleaned, wrangled, prepared data
+     * 7.4.1 (in Excel) The date column has dates in several formats that were given by the source, therefore they had to be parsed into multiple columns for day start, day end, date start, date end, month, year, hour_minute_time, duration
+     * 7.4.2 (in Excel) Created function formulas in Excel to parse different pieces of data from the Date column
+     * 7.4.3

  * 8.0 Visualization of Financial Data (Power BI)
  * 9.0 Visualization of Attendance Data (Power BI)
  * 10.0 Cross-referencing information with colleagues